Introduction & Scope

-Inbox-Zero is a personal organisation method to optimize the time and energy spent on emails, the average time to reply, the reliability.
+Inbox-Zero is a personal organisation method to optimize the time and energy spent on emails and messages, the average time to reply, the reliability.

 Self organisation is the key to be considered reliable by coworkers and partners, and build trust relationships.

-It is necessary to reply to e-mails fast in order to avoid long times taking decisions, avoiding reading the same content several times without processing and always being preoccupied with many things in mind.
+It is necessary to reply to emails & messages fast in order to avoid long times taking decisions, avoiding reading the same content several times without processing and always being preoccupied with many things in mind.

 - Allow fast asynchronous communication.